fischundfleisch/LC_Display/README.md

-# LCD_Display
+# LC_Display
-Short sketch to work with a LCD Display on Arduino Uno
+Short sketch to work with a LC Display on Arduino Uno